Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Chain INPUT (policy ACCEPT) target prot opt source destination ACCEPT all -- anywhere anywhere state RELATED,ESTABLISHED ACCEPT icmp -- anywhere anywhere ACCEPT all -- anywhere anywhere ACCEPT tcp -- anywhere anywhere state NEW tcp dpt:ssh REJECT all -- anywhere anywhere reject-with icmp-host-prohibited Chain FORWARD (policy ACCEPT) target prot opt source destination REJECT all -- anywhere anywhere reject-with icmp-host-prohibited Chain OUTPUT (policy ACCEPT) target prot opt source destination

-The chain names indicate which traffic the rules in each list will be applied to, input is for any connections coming to your cloud server, output is any leaving traffic and forward for any pass through.
-Each chain also has its policy setting which determines how the traffic is handled if it doesn’t match any specific rules, by default it’s set to accept.
+The chain names indicate which traffic the rules in each list will be applied to.
+Input is for any connections coming to your cloud server, the output is for any leaving traffic, and forward is for any pass-through.
+Each chain also has its policy setting, which determines how the traffic is handled if it doesn’t match any specific rules.
+By default, it’s set to accept.

-Firewalls can commonly be configured in one of two ways, either set the default rule to accept and then block any unwanted traffic with specific rules, or by using the rules to define allowed traffic and blocking everything else.
-The latter is often the recommended approach, as it allows pre-emptively blocking traffic, rather than having to reactively reject connections that should not be attempting to access your cloud server.
+Firewalls can commonly be configured in one of two ways: either set the default rule to accept and then block any unwanted traffic with specific rules or use the rules to define allowed traffic and block everything else.
+The latter is often the recommended approach, as it allows preemptively blocking traffic rather than having to reactively reject connections that should not be attempting to access your cloud server.

 sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT